-This product is used where the LE-v50 is being used on extremely windy sites and there is a danger that the turbine could over-charge the battery.
 Please read this manual thoroughly before attempting to assemble, install or operate your DL-300 Charge Controller.
 This will assure optimum performance and safety.

 The DL-300 Series Dump Controller and Load is an integrated solution designed to prevent 12 or 24 Volt batteries from overcharging.
-It is designed to be used with small wind systems operating an LE-v50 turbine.
+It is designed to be used with small wind systems operating a LE-V150 turbine.
 Compact and easy to install, the DL-300 incorporates a 300 Watt resistor / heater and controller board in a stout powder coated steel enclosure.